Sky Garden Help Center

 Do you accept Walk-Ins?

-Evening walk-ins on Monday-Saturday can purchase standing tickets on the door for at a cost per person.
-This ticket includes entertainment from a resident DJ or band and a glass of Champagne.
+Evening walk-ins can also purchase tickets at the door at £18.25 per person (+18 only).
+This ticket is for standing access and includes entertainment from a resident DJ or live band and a glass of Champagne.

 Do I need physical ID to access Sky Garden?